alex-ele-xela/Assessment/Hospital Readmissions/README.md

 These visualizations and evaluation metrics help us gauge how well the model can classify customer reviews into the appropriate sentiment categories.

-### Important note about model
+### Important note about the model

-Due to time constraints, the model has been trained on a *very small subset* of the dataset, and also has been trained for *very few epochs* due to which the model is not very good.
-This can easily be changed by tweaking the hyperparameters.
+We can see that our model is still not very accurate andn should not be put into production.
+This can be tackled through various methods which are mentioned in the below future scope.

 ## Future Scope

 We can do the following :
-1. We could explore the dataset to a greater extent to perform proper Feature Engineering to create a better dataset for training
+1. We could explore the dataset to a greater extent to perform proper **Feature Engineering** to create a better dataset for training
-2. We could train the model for a greater number of epochs
+2. We could train the model for a **greater number of epochs**